ethereum/ethereum-org/views/content/donate-section.md

-Also, donating might get you a unicorn.
-As a playful way to thank the donors, we created a token on the ethereum blockchain called a &ldquo;Unicorn.&rdquo;.

 #### About Unicorns

 + Any donation over 2.014 ethers will trigger the creation of a brand new unicorn that will be automatically sent to the donation address.